-Goddess Shailputri is the daughter of King of mountains, Himalaya.
+Goddess Shailputri is the daughter of the King of mountains, Himalaya.
 She is the manifestation of one of Goddess Durga’s Avatar.
 Goddess Shailputri is the first form of Maa Durga.
 Also, she is known with names like Bhavani, Parvati, Sati, and Hemavati.

 The festival of Navratri is a nine-day long celebration.
 In general, it takes place among the northern and western portions of the country.
 However, there is no less enthusiasm symbolized by the other portions of India.